Moving to Ireland for third-level education

 Entrance to third-level education in Ireland is generally decided by competition.
 At the end of their secondary school education, students sit the Leaving Certificate exam and their grades are converted into numerical points based on scores in their 6 best subjects.
 These points are calculated and third-level places are awarded on that basis.
 You can find more information in our document on applications procedures and entry requirements.

 If you have taken your secondary school exams under another system in another country, you will need to check whether your qualifications will be sufficient to secure a place in the Irish third-level course of your choice.
 You can do this through the Qualifications Recognition Service.
-You should then contact the college directly to confirm this before making your application unless it is a college in the Institutes of Technology Central Evaluation Forum.
+You should then contact the college directly to confirm this before making your application.

 English is the language of instruction at all third-level colleges in Ireland (some colleges also instruct in the Irish language) so you will need to show that you are proficient in the language before you will be accepted on a course.
 Colleges’ requirements differ but generally they look for an acceptable English language proficiency test, for example the TOEFL or equivalent.
 You may be able to take English courses at the college of your choice, but if these are not available there are a number of private English language colleges around the country.